nexus-raid-app/docs/docs/source/commands.rst

 Full command: ``!auto-join start  <pokemon>``

-Use this to start auto-joining raids for the pok�mon you input.
+Use this to start auto-joining raids for the pokémon you input.

 auto-join status
 ~~~~~~~~~~~